Mangopay/api-docs/entities/v2/227_the-payout-object_top.md

-A PayOut Bank wire is a request to withdraw money from a wallet to a bank account.
-You need to setup Bank Account before processing a Pay-out Bank wire.
+A `PayOut` Bank wire is a request to withdraw money from a wallet to a bank account.
+You need to setup Bank Account before processing a PayOut Bank wire.
 [alert type="info"]There is a KYC limit on Pay-Outs in order to fight fraud, money laundering and financing of terrorism.
 You have to send some documents through the API.
 Please check the rules to go over the limits[/alert]